Can You Trust Guardio To Keep You Safe Online?

 Guardio offers several types of phishing protection, from blocking phishing websites that try to extract your information to filtering out phishing attempts from your emails and text messages.
 The service scans messages from unknown and unsaved senders — flagging suspicious emails and sending suspicious texts to junk mail.

 What you need to know: Guardio's data leak notification service can be useful, but it only detects personal information connected to your email address.
-If something like your driver's license or passport leaks, it's unlikely Guardio will see it.
+If something like your Social Security number (SSN), driver's license, or passport leaks, Guardio can’t tell you for sure if it’s at risk.

 Identity theft insurance

-Guardio promises to cover eligible identity theft losses up to $1 million for premium members.
-According to the summary of benefits, covered losses can include expenses incurred during the recovery process, legal costs, lost base wages, child and elderly care, document replacements, and reasonable costs for investigators and accountants [*].
+For premium subscribers, Guardio promises to cover eligible identity theft losses up to $1 million per plan.
+According to the summary of benefits, covered losses can include expenses incurred during the recovery process, legal costs, lost base wages, child and elderly care, document replacements, and reasonable costs for investigators and accountants.

 To be considered, all claims must be submitted and expenses must be proven within 60 days of the date of discovery.